estepanov-lvk/maroh/README.md

 # Extension guide

 There are 3 replaceable components in the stand: hash function, hash-weights calculation algorithm and path calculator.
-They are located in corresponding folders inside the dte_stand folder.
+They are located in corresponding directories inside the dte_stand directory.
-Every folder has a base.py file which contains a base class for a component, and a dummy.py file which contains a simple example of component class's interfaces.
+Every directory has a base.py file which contains a base class for a component, and a dummy.py file which contains a simple example of component class's interfaces.
 In order to create a new component implementation, you need to inherit from the base class and implement the one abstract function that exists in the base class.

 Note: interfaces are not final! any suggestions and fixes are welcome